luci/recipes-py/doc/user_guide.md

     venvPath = ".recipe_deps/_venv"
     venv = "normal"

-NOTE: Any time the recipe_engine's .vpython3 files change, the values of these symlinks will be regenerated.
+NOTE: Any time the recipe_engine's vpython.toml files change, the values of these symlinks will be regenerated.
 Depending on the IDE this may mean that the IDE will need to be restarted, in case it's cacheing an old value of the symlink.
-The .vpython3 files change fairly infrequently, however.
+The vpython.toml files change fairly infrequently, however.

 ## Debugging